Fitting

 Custom loss function¶

-Depending on the use case (time course vs steady state) this function will be passed two pandas DataFrame
+Depending on the use case (time course vs steady state) this function will be passed two pandas DataFrames or Series.

 def mean_absolute_error(